Ashahet1/DepotOfForks/README.md

 * **Other Projects:**
     * Additional forked repositories such as `Books`, `EB1ARyRiz`, and others.
     * I am not forking this repo but when needed can take a look: https://github.com/dotnet-presentations/blazor-workshop and playlist https://www.youtube.com/playlist?list=PLlrxD0HtieHgzfZCDP1dYD-AvB7zrQ7O2
+* **AWS SageMaker:**
+    * I am not forking but this is useful Github page: https://github.com/aws-samples/amazon-sagemaker-from-idea-to-production

 This README will be updated as more projects are added or existing ones are further developed.